DivergentClouds/expanse/spec.md

 ### Parameters

 Macro parameters are implicitly integers unless specified as an array.
-To specify that a value is an array, prefix the identifier with square brackets.
+To specify that a parameter is an array, prefix the name with square brackets.
 This will infer the length when the macro is called.
 To specify a specific length, enclose that length in the square brackets.
 Lengths must be greater than 0.
 A previous parameter to the macro may be used to define the length.
-It may then be accessed with the `!` operator.
+Elements of an array may then be accessed with the `!` operator.
 To access elements of an array without a known length you may use a `for` which is then unrolled when compiling.
 To get the length of an array as a value, you may precede the array with `#`.

 ```